News & Events

 Eastenders

-Volunteers undertake track maintenance In Barnett Park and on the eastern Port Hills.
+Volunteers organised by the Summit Road Society undertake track maintenance In Barnett Park and on the eastern Port Hills.
 Second and fourth Monday mornings.
 Contact Paul Tebbutt for details of regular work parties - new members welcome.
 Car pooling where possible.

 Phone: (03) 384 3086.